jacobtonder/BlazorMarkupBeautify/README.md

 ## Installation

 Install this package through NuGet Packages in Visual Studio or through command line.
+Alternatively, you can download the latest release [here](https://github.com/jacobtonder/BlazorMarkupBeautify/releases).

 Tip: Since you most likely will be using this on all your pages, you can include this line in "_Imports.razor"
 ```csharp